 Religious properties associated with this context are underrepresented in the Registers, making up less than 3% of all Context #11 properties listed.
 Religious properties are very common in New Jersey for this time period and may include such examples as churches, church-related housing, and cemeteries.
-There are two 1991 NJHT applications associated with Context #11.

-#91049 Central Presbyterian Church, Montclair, Essex County. #91083 Har Sinai Temple, Trenton, Mercer County.
+- A. Central Presbyterian Church Montclair, Essex County. - B. Har Sinai Temple Trenton, Mercer County.